 I did the Mt Fuji climb in August 2018, so I imagine the 2019 costs will not be much different.

 Is it safe to climb Mt Fuji alone?

-I hiked up Mt Fuji alone, and I felt totally fine about it.
+I was a solo hiker when climbing Mt Fuji, and I felt totally fine about it.

 There were enough people on the trail at any given time that I also never truly felt alone.